-Our School Nurse and House Directors will discuss the importance of nutrition and healthy food choices with boarding students.
+Our staff will discuss the importance of nutrition and healthy food choices with boarding students.
 Our Food Services department supplies quality food choices for breakfast, lunch and dinner.
 All meals follow the Canada Food Guide and include the necessary proteins, fruits and vegetables and whole grains to maintain good health.
 Snacks are also available after school and in the evening.
 Our healthy food selections reflect local and seasonal cuisine here in British Columbia.